 “What’s the matter?”
 Oliver asked throwing himself on Tommy’s bed.

 Tommy lived in the same development in Perry, Ohio as Oliver did.
 They were practically best friends.
-They rode pedal power go karts together on the empty development streets all the time.
+They rode pedal power go karts together on the empty condo streets all the time.

 “Oh, that’s not good.
 Can you show me the drawing?”

 Tommy brought a legal pad to the bed and threw himself down next to Oliver.
 He flipped to the second-last page.
 There was Balor of the Evil Eye, the headless Dullahan, and the three-headed Ellen Trehend.
 The space next to Evil Eye Balor was empty.

 “My granny is Irish.
 She lives with us in the basement.
 My dad put a kitchen and a bathroom down there.
 She’s got her own sitting room and bedroom.
 She never has to leave if she doesn’t want to.
 She can hardly walk so she stays in the basement most of the time, anyway.”

 “Which one came to life?”

 “The Banshee.
 After she wasn’t on the paper anymore, I started hearing noises in the basement at night.
 Mom and dad said they haven’t heard anything, but they both sleep like logs.
 My sister snores and only ever hears her own snoring.
 When I asked granny, she just grumbled and said she hasn’t heard a thing.”

 “What kind of a noise is it?”

 “It’s like crying.”